 I knew that I would likely be with the same partner the whole day, and I had heard that having a good partner goes a long way to making YOU look good.
 I wanted to work with someone who was approximately my size and was about as strong as me so that we could work at full force or speed without hurting each other.
 I picked Genieva Croley (if you haven’t met her yet, she’s practically perfect in every way).

 Genieva and I practiced the techniques we would be tested on together so that we would know how the other person worked.
 I can’t recommend this enough!
 If you and your partner want to practice together during a private lesson, just email us at email@example.com to set up a time.
 Private lessons are the absolute best way to prep for a test, because you get immediate feedback on exactly what you need to work on.

 I gave my body everything it needed

 About 8 weeks before my test, I got bursitis in my left shoulder.
 I knew that I wouldn’t be able to do the test without complete range of motion, so I went to the sports doc immediately in addition to talking to homeopaths about natural treatments.
 And I ROCKED those treatments.
 I drank so much water (with a few drops of apple cider vinegar), I took a handful of supplements 3 times a day, I took ibuprofen prophylactically, I drank protein shakes twice a day, and I did all the rehab strength and stretching exercises that the sports doc recommended.
 I did E V E R Y T H I N G !!!
 And guess what?
 I got better fast!
 By the time of the test, I was fully healed, and my body was nourished and hydrated and ready to go!

-I got the best foods & drinks
+I got the best snacks!

 I took it easy